pavelm14/Eudaminae_phylogeny/bioinformatics/installations/README.md

 - [ASTRAL](https://github.com/pavelm14/Eudaminae_phylogeny/blob/master/bioinformatics/installations/ASTRAL.md) to infer species trees from unrooted gene trees using a summary approach of the multispecies coalescent.

 - [MP-EST](https://github.com/pavelm14/Eudaminae_phylogeny/blob/master/bioinformatics/installations/MP-EST.md) to infer species trees from rooted, binary gene trees using a summary approach of the multispecies coalescent.

+### Evolutionary analyses in R

+- [Installing R packages](https://github.com/pavelm14/Eudaminae_phylogeny/blob/master/bioinformatics/installations/Rpackages.md) to get packages that are not available in MetaCentrum.